 There are requirements for a subcontractor to obtain a mechanic’s lien on your property.
 For example there is a 90 days deadline, and you have to pay close attention to whatever your specific state law requires.
 An UpCounsel Construction Law Attorney may help you to defeat the lien, just post a job in less than 2 min.

 Contractors normally bid on large projects and then hire subcontractors to perform a significant portion of the work to be performed.
 Subcontractors usually specialize in niche areas such as:

 - Electric work

-If you need help with contractor refuses to pay subcontractor, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts only the top 5 percent of lawyers to its site.
+If you need help with a contractor who refuses to pay you as a subcontractor, you can post a job to UpCounsel’s legal marketplace to find a lawyer to help you.
+UpCounsel accepts only the top 5 percent of lawyers on its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.